JonasTroeltsch/DAI-PW4/README.md

 (and if time permits, the grid is displayed in a more visually appealing way) The grid can be modified with a HTTP message.

-The website can be found here : https://colorgrid.dedyn.io
+The website can be found here : https://colorgrid.dedyn.io (small description of the app available on this page)

 ### Group Composition